-The cast for Cardiff's New Theatre 2020 panto has been announced.
+Cardiff’s New Theatre 2020 panto has been postponed.

 Aladdin has become one of the most popular pantomimes in the UK thanks to its magical story of a young boy who chances upon a wish-granting genie.

-As always a star cast will bring the story to life this festive season.
+As always a star cast will bring the story to life during next year’s festive season.

 Paul Chuckle will star as the hapless and hilarious brother to Aladdin.
 Best known as one half of the legendary Chuckle Brothers, the much-loved duo were known to generations of children for their popular prime-time children’s television show Chucklevision, of which more than 290 episodes were made.